Giulio Clovio: Soane Manuscript

-Clovio illuminated the Commentary of Marino Grimani on St Paul’s Epistle to the Romans.
+Clovio illuminated the Commentary of Marino Grimani on St Paul's Epistle to the Romans.
 This work is now in the Sir John Soane Museum in London.
 The commentary consists of 130 vellums.
 Two large miniatures are included, as well as richly decorated borders.
 The miniatures depict the conversion of St Paul.

 Farnese Hours

 His most famous work is the Farnese Hours, completed in 1546 for Cardinal Alessandro Farnese, which was nine years in the making (now Morgan Library, New York).
 He is pointing to this work in the El Greco portrait (above).
-This contains twenty-eight miniatures, mostly of Old and New Testament scenes, but with a famous double-page picture representing the Corpus Christi procession in Rome.
+This contains twenty-eight miniatures depicting Adoration of the Magi and Solomon Adored by the Queen of Sheba, from Old and New Testament scenes, but with a famous double-page picture representing the Corpus Christi procession in Rome.
 It has splendid silver-gilt covers, although they are not by Benvenuto Cellini, as Vasari claimed.